samlin001/asd-codelabs/codelab2/README.md

 know more details.

 2. A quickstart to build sdk_phon_x86_64 AVD.
-    - It may take more than 2 hours to build it from the scratch.
+    - It may take more than 2 hours to do a **Clean Build** for an Android device.
+     The build time depends on computer performances, especially on CPU & storage.
-    - To save time, you can use a prebuilt in **/ws/android**.
-Which only takes a few min. to rebuild.
+    - To save time, you can use **/ws/android**, which is prebuilt with sdk_phone_x86_64-userdebug in **/ws/android/out**.
+This is a kind of **Incremental Build**.
+It's much fast, e.g. a few min, because there's no need to re-build most object files.
+    - You may even experiment a different disk performance, e.g. by [disk size](https://cloud.google.com/compute/docs/disks/performance#performance_by_disk_size) to see how that affect its build time.
-    - Note: the 1st **lunch** can take a few min. for each new VM.
+    - Note: the 1st **lunch** can take a few min. for each new VM section.
 ```
 echo "Set android folder"
 export ANDROID_BUILD_TOP="/ws/android"